jakeglennm/CPRE489/README.md

 # CPRE489
-labs and project for CPR E 489 at Iowa State lab partner: DRoddie2
+labs and project for CPR E 489 at Iowa State <br />
+lab partner: DRoddie2